gastoncattani/pw-practice-app/TERMINAL_COMMANDS.md

   Runs tests in debug mode, opening the Playwright Inspector for step-by-step debugging.

 - `npx playwright test --update-snapshots`
-  Updates all snapshot expectations in your tests.
+  Updates all snapshot expectations in your Playwright tests.
+Use this when your UI or expected output has changed and you want to refresh the stored snapshots.

 - `npx playwright test --reporter=html`
   Runs tests and generates an HTML report.